Tension isn’t about what’s happening—it’s about what might happen next.

 1. It Creates a Setting Ripe With Hazards

-• Narrowing their options: If cutting off their escape routes isn’t feasible, try making one way riskier than the other.
-They way they want to go won’t work, so they have to go the way they don’t want to.
+- Narrow their options: If cutting off their escape routes isn’t feasible, try making one way riskier than the other.
+The way they want to go won’t work, so they have to go the way they don’t want to.

 2. It Let the Characters Make Dumb Mistakes

 When you ignore the cave diving expert who tells you how to survive the terrible situation you’re in, don’t be surprised when you die.
 In an unforgiving environment, one mistake can kill you.
-Try being less forgiving of your protagonist and let them get themselves into trouble.
-Think about:
+Don't go easy on your protagonist—make them face the consequences of their actions.

-• What don’t they know: Nobody knows everything about a situation, so what if your protagonist doesn’t have all the skills or information needed to get out of trouble?
+- They don’t know something: What if your protagonist doesn’t have all the skills or information they need to get out of trouble?
 What mistakes might they make that will get them closer to a catastrophe?
 A physical mistake that affects their plan?
-An emotional mistake where they act without thinking or in a way contrary to what’s smart?
+An emotional mistake where they act without thinking?
 A mental mistake where they misread a situation or vital clue?

-• What don’t they want to admit: People keeping secrets or not fessing up can cause all kinds of trouble, and if the reader knows or suspects someone is holding back about something critical, there’s a lot of anticipation about how that will unfold.
-And again, it’s not something that has to happen, it’s the potential for disaster that makes this tense.
+- They lie or refuse to admit something: People keeping secrets or not fessing up can cause all kinds of trouble, and if the reader knows or suspects someone is holding back, there’s a lot of anticipation about how that secret will affect the scene.
+You don't have to have something happen, it’s the potential for disaster that makes this tense.

 3. It Forces Character to Make Impossible Choices

-• Choices between beliefs: Inner conflict is great to play with, so make the most of it.
-Is there a line your protagonist refuses to cross?
+- Choices between beliefs: Is there a line your protagonist refuses to cross?
 Something they swore they’d never do?
 How close can you push them to that line or that action?

 What's your favorite way to raise the tension?
 What have you seen or read that did it particularly well?